-Your journey starts in the Shortcuts app, which you can use to set up a handful of customizations to really make your device unique.
-Among those possibilities is an automation that will make your Apple handheld say something specific whenever you connect it to power.
+Your journey starts in the Shortcuts app, which you can use to set up a handful of customizations.
+Among those possibilities is an automation that will make your iPhone or iPad say something specific whenever you connect it to power.

 Is it super useful?
 Probably not.
 But depending on the phrase you come up with, it can be a lot of fun.

 How to change your iPhone or iPad’s charging sound

 If you haven’t dived into them, an iPhone automation (also available for iPad) is a series of actions that occur automatically after a trigger.
 For example, you can use these unique commands to create a routine with your smart home gadgets, like turning on the lights or playing a specific playlist on your smart speaker once your iPhone connects to your WiFi.
 You can also set up different actions that will only affect your device.

 1. Create the automation by opening the Shortcuts app on your iPhone or iPad.